2016 | video | 04:08 min

 Camera & audio by Wilbert Eerland

 At the end of the 19th century, science replaced the role of religion as a way to understand and approach the world.
-Mankind shifted from having a mystical worldview, to an understanding in which man not only became a scientist, but also the subject matter of his own examination.
+Mankind shifted from having a mystical worldview, to an understanding in which man not only became a scientist, but also became the subject matter of his own examination.
 Or, as Nietzsche puts it: man has put himself on God's throne.